adamson-faozy/C0887-web-dev-project-2/README.md

-# C0887 web dev project 2
+# web dev project 2
- Web creation with HTML CSS PHP JAVASCRIPT AND MYSQL a school project
+ Web creation with HTML CSS PHP JAVASCRIPT AND MYSQL a school project really good learning experience on creating a website that communicates with a database while keeping the database as secure as possible
- I'd say to be at an intermediate level of difficulty.